siddarthx07/ai-job-application-helper/README.md

 - Reload the extension after making changes

 ### "Unsupported site" Warning
-- The extension works on Glassdoor and Greenhouse job pages
+- The extension works on Greenhouse job pages
 - Navigate to a supported job application page

 ### Cover Letter Field Not Detected